evdenis/verker/README.md

 ## Toolchain

 The specifications are developed in the [ACSL](http://frama-c.com/download/acsl-implementation-Sulfur-20171101.pdf) language.
 Frama-C with [AstraVer(Jessie)](https://forge.ispras.ru/projects/astraver) plugin is used as the deductive verification instrument.

-- A description of how to install the tools can be found [here](https://forge.ispras.ru/projects/astraver/wiki).
+A description of how to install the tools can be found [here](https://forge.ispras.ru/projects/astraver/wiki).
 You can run them on Linux, Windows, Mac OS X.
-- By [link](https://disk.llkl.org/f/be6ea14a2d/?dl=1) you can download the VirtualBox VM image in ova format with pre-installed and already configured tools.
-Image size ~ 3 gigabytes.
-OS: Ubuntu.
-Login: user.
-Password: 1.
-There are two repositories in the **workspace** directory.
-First one is verker, the second is [acsl-proved](https://github.com/evdenis/acsl-proved) (examples with verification protocols).

 ### How to use the vanilla Frama-C